dynarithmic/twain_library/README.md

 To distinguish between whether the full or partial logging DLL's are in use (since the names of the DTWAIN DLL's themselves are the same, regardless of which ones are used), see [the following information](https://github.com/dynarithmic/twain_library_source/tree/main/binaries/32bit#how-to-distinguish-between-full-and-partial-logging-dlls).

-In addition, the [release version of the Program Database (.PDB) files](https://github.com/dynarithmic/dtwain-pdb) are available.
-This will aid in debugging any issues involving DTWAIN.
+In addition, the release version of the Programing Database (.PDB) files are available [here for 32-bit](https://github.com/dynarithmic/twain_library/releases/latest/download/DTWAIN-ReleasePDB-x86.zip) and [here for 64-bit](https://github.com/dynarithmic/twain_library/releases/latest/download/DTWAIN-ReleasePDB-x64.zip).
+This will aid in debugging any issues involving DTWAIN utilizing the Microsoft Visual Studio debugger and/or the WinDBG Microsoft debugger.

 ----

-A breakdown of the files contained in **release_libraries.zip** is as follows:
+A breakdown of the main files contained in **DTWAIN-Release-x86.zip** and **DTWAIN-Release-x64.zip** is as follows:

     dtwain32.dll   --  32-bit ANSI (MBCS) Dynamic Link Library
     dtwain32u.dll  --  32-bit Unicode Dynamic Link Library
     dtwain32.lib   --  32-bit ANSI (MBCS) Visual C++ import library
     dtwain32u.lib  --  32-bit Unicode Visual C++ import library
-    dtwain32.pdb   --  32-bit PDB (Microsoft debug) files for dtwain32.dll
-    dtwain32u.pdb  --  32-bit PDB (Microsoft debug) files for dtwain32u.dll

     dtwain64.dll   --  64-bit ANSI (MBCS) Dynamic Link Library
     dtwain64u.dll  --  64-bit Unicode Dynamic Link Library
     dtwain64.lib   --  64-bit ANSI (MBCS) Visual C++ import library
     dtwain64u.lib  --  64-bit Unicode Visual C++ import library
-    dtwain64.pdb   --  64-bit PDB (Microsoft debug) files for dtwain64.dll
-    dtwain64u.pdb  --  64-bit PDB (Microsoft debug) files for dtwain64u.dll

 Please note that the files with the "u" in the name are Unicode aware.
 If your application requires Unicode-based string processing, it is always best to use the "u" versions of the above files.

 For example, if you plan to use the [language text resources](https://github.com/dynarithmic/twain_library/tree/master-staging/additional_language_resources) that use UTF-8 character sequences that have issues displaying properly using the ANSI version of the library (for example, Greek), you should use one of the "u" DLL's listed above.
 More info on the language text resources are found later in this README.